Course Outline

 Format:

-You will be allotted country or NGO and a topic (in Week 2) regarding a contemporary issue or event of international justice and human rights that will be raised in the UNHRC.
-This topic will be investigated and analysed, and you will represent your country or NGO on the Council.
+You will be allotted a country or an NGO and a topic (by Week 7) regarding a contemporary issue or event of international justice and human rights that will be raised in the UNHRC.
+You will investigate and analyse this topic, and your designated country/NGO’s relation to it, and you will represent your country/NGO on the UNHRC.

-Using this research and critical thinking you will develop and write a research paper addressing the topic area.
-The Symposium paper (2000 words) will be written as a formal academic report and will apply the Harvard style of referencing with a List of References (LOR).
+Using this research and critical thinking you will develop and write a Report paper addressing the topic area for your country/NGO.
+This Report (1500 words) will be written as a formal academic piece of writing in the form of a report and will apply a consistent style of referencing with a List of References (LOR).

 The simulation oral presentation will be given orally to the class during the simulation.
-This will include an introductory speech outlining your position (1 minute) and then contribute toward the working of the UNHRC as it seek a resolution on the topic area.
+This will include an introductory speech outlining your position (1 minute this can be pre-recorded) and you will then represent your country/NGO actively contributing toward the workings of the UNHRC as it seeks a resolution on the topic area during the 3 hr workshop.

-Important guidelines and discussion regarding the topic, how to approach it, and the simulation, will be presented throughout the semester prior to the simulation and guidelines will be given.
+Important guidelines and discussion regarding the topic, how to approach it, how to write a Report and act/participate in the simulation, will be presented throughout the semester prior to the simulation and written guidelines are provided on Canvas.

 Criteria: